Northern Mexican Gartersnake Found In Its Native Range After 100 Year Absence

 December 8, 2017

-For the first time in 100 years, a northern Mexican gartersnake (Thamnophis eques megalops), has been spotted in its historical range, the Havasu National Wildlife Refuge.
+For the first time in 100 years, a northern Mexican gartersnake (Thamnophis eques megalops), has been spotted in its historical range, the Havasu National Wildlife Refuge in Arizona.

 The snake was found at Beal Lake in Mohave County, Ariz., a place where no northern Mexican gartersnake has been documented in 100 years.
 The lake is a marsh habitat, set aside as part of the Lower Colorado River Multi-Species Conservation Program (LCR-MSCP).
 The habitat is a partnership between several agencies, water and electricity providers, native American tribes and conservation organizations.